“If I could walk on water, my accusers would say it is because I cannot swim.”– Berti Vogts

 Bierhoff may have won Germany the trophy, but the unsung hero of the winning squad was a player for whom Euro 1996 would be his only major tournament – Werder Bremen’s defensive midfielder Dieter Eilts.
-Although somewhat taller than his coach, Eilts was truly a player in the Vogts mould – blond with slightly receding hair, hard but correct in the tackle, tactically aware and willing to go that extra mile.
+Although somewhat taller than his coach, Eilts was truly a player in the Vogts mould – blond with receding hair, hard but correct in the tackle, tactically aware and willing to go that extra mile.
 It was if Der Terrier himself had been out on the field.

-With his trophy in the bag at the third attempt, Vogts had joined the long list of successful tournament-winning German coaches; the pressure was now off as his side embarked on the qualification trail for the 1998 World Cup in France.
+With his trophy finally in the bag at the third attempt, Vogts had joined the long list of successful tournament-winning German coaches.
+The pressure was now off as his side embarked on the qualification trail for the 1998 World Cup in France.